 Distribution

-Litter and microplastics has been observed in all environmental compartments across the Arctic.
-Even in locations distant from the locus of human activitiesies plastic abundance is comparable to that of populated areas close to urban centers (Hallanger and Gabrielsen, 2018).
-It should be borne in mind that the distribution of documented observations of marine litter including plastics and microplastics is heavily dominated by higher accessibility and increased research activity in the Atlantic Arctic (Norwegian, Greenland and Barents Sea) and in the Bering Sea and the Gulf of Alaska and their coastal areas.
-Compositionally speaking data regarding other materials than plastic is only available for beach and sea-floor surveys as sea ice, surface waters, water column and sediment studies have only focused on the concentration of plastic debris and microplastics.
+Litter, including microplastics, has been observed in all environmental compartments across the Arctic marine environment (Fig. III.4).
+Even in some locations distant from hubs of human activity, marine litter abundance is within the same order of magnitude to that of populated areas close to urban centers (Hallanger and Gabrielsen, 2018).
+It should be borne in mind that the distribution of documented observations of marine litter, including plastics and microplastics, is heavily dominated by higher accessibility and increased research activity in the Atlantic Arctic (Norwegian, Greenland and Barents Sea), as well as in the Bering Sea and the Gulf of Alaska and their coastal areas.
+Compositionally speaking, data regarding materials other than plastic is only available for beach and sea-floor surveys, as sea ice, surface waters, water column, and sediment studies have only focused on the concentration of plastic litter and microplastics.